rizinorg/rizin/CONTRIBUTING.md

 # How to report issues

 Before reporting an issue with GitHub, be sure that:
-* you are using the latest released version of rizin or the latest git version
+* you are using the latest released version of Rizin or the latest git version
 * you are using a clean installation
 * the issue was not already reported